BioCoffice - AlterNativa3

 Do you want to join this international movement to protect and defend responsible consumption?

-If you are someone who practices responsible consumption, this is of interest to you!
+If you are a person who practices responsible consumptionthis is of interest to you!
 And if you are someone who is curious about what you consume, but have little time for research, this is also of interest to you!

 Fair trade

-Maybe you have heard of this concept - fair trade - but you are not sure what it means.
+Perhaps you have heard of the concept of fair trade, but you don't quite know what it means.
 If so, pay special attention to the following lines.

 Fairtrade does not mistreat.
 It does not pollute.
 It does not tolerate child labour.
 It does not cause deforestation.
-It does not involve infinite intermediary actions.
-It admits neither elements nor chemical processes in the production processes.
+It does not involve endless intermediary actions.
+It does not admit neither elements nor chemical processes in the production processes.

 The list of yeses is also long: